Dussk21/masteringit/readme.md

 ## Welcome to Git!

-- This is coming from 'div-ibrahim'
+- This is coming directly from 'div-ibrahim'

 - i am adding this from 'feature'